uncefact/project-crm/website/docs/about/faq.md

 ![Table4](../files/Table4.png)

-## How is the project aligning with existing initiatives?​
+## How does the project align with existing initiatives?​

 The project embraces all environmental, social, and governance (ESG) platforms, standards, and regulations.
 Our environmental scan illustrates the broad range of platforms, standards, and regulations that inform the project work.